malcolmk181/world-of-tanks-qlearning/README.md

 So it doesn't perform as well as greedy against the random agent, and leads to a lot of draws and losses against the greedy agent.
 Yoinks.
 Time for hyper-parameter tuning.

+After 11 hours of fuzzing different values, an epsilon of 0.1, discount factor of 0.4, and learning rate of 0.3 seemed to do the best, on average.
+However, even with these parameters it was still very inconsistent between different trainings.

 To verify the above stats (requires pypy3.9):

 ```bash